Preventive healthcare: Minority populations

 Health disparities are increasing in the United States for chronic diseases such as obesity, diabetes, cancer, and cardiovascular disease.
 Populations at heightened risk for health inequities are the growing proportion of racial and ethnic minorities, including African Americans, American Indians, Hispanics/Latinos, Asian Americans, Alaska Natives and Pacific Islanders.

 According to the Racial and Ethnic Approaches to Community Health (REACH), a national CDC program, non-Hispanic blacks currently have the highest rates of obesity (48%), and risk of newly diagnosed diabetes is 77% higher among non-Hispanic blacks, 66% higher among Hispanics/Latinos and 18% higher among Asian Americans compared to non-Hispanic whites.
 Current U.S. population projections predict that more than half of Americans will belong to a minority group by 2044.
 Without targeted preventive interventions, medical costs from chronic disease inequities will become unsustainable.
 Broadening health policies designed to improve delivery of preventive services for minority populations may help reduce substantial medical costs caused by inequities in health care, resulting in a return on investment.

 Policies

-Chronic disease is a population level issue that requires population health level efforts and national and state level public policy to effectively prevent, rather than individual level efforts.
+Chronic disease is a population-level issue that requires population-level efforts and national- and state-level public policy to effectively prevent, rather than individual-level efforts.
 The United States currently employs many public health policy efforts aligned with the preventive health efforts discussed above.
 The Centers for Disease Control and Prevention support initiatives such as Health in All Policies and HI-5 (Health Impact in 5 Years), and collaborative efforts that aim to consider prevention across sectors and address social determinants of health as a method of primary prevention for chronic disease.